4est-is-Forrest/square-iron/content/docs/Inbox Common Module/imports-and-constants.md

 from pathlib import Path
 ```

-#### **_Win32com.client_**

-**Win32com/pywin32 offers a method to interface with Outlook and therefore the environment's mail servers without need of a REST API token.**
+**Win32com/pywin32** offers a method to interface with Outlook and therefore the environment's mail servers without need of a REST API token.

-Because this is an interface into the Outlook application, connections and authentication are already handled.
-Also, having the current user's email address readily available is also helpful in reliably obtaining "sys_id's" across different ServiceNow instances.

-#### **_Fuzzywuzzy_**

-[**Fuzzywuzzy**](https://pypi.org/project/fuzzywuzzy/0.3.0/) **is a useful library that offers a variety of string comparison methods and is used in this module's spellcheck function.**
+[**Fuzzywuzzy**](https://pypi.org/project/fuzzywuzzy/0.3.0/) is a useful library that offers a variety of string comparison methods and is used in this module's spellcheck function.

-Specifically, the 'partial ratio' function is what I was ultimately looking to incorporate in the spellcheck function (explained later).
-I needed a way to compare strings without factoring lack of characters.

-#### **_Connnectors_**

-A crucial module I created for this environment.
+**Connectors** is a crucial module I created for this environment.
 Documented in this [section](https://3flqfei0stazaa.instant.forestry.io/docs/connectors/).

 #### **_RE (Regex)_**